Author Archives: Carolyn Moore

 Peace to you — Carolyn

-Carolyn Moore ~ How to Pray When Your Prayer Life Is on the Rocks
+How To Pray When Your Prayer Life Is On The Rocks by Carolyn Moore

 J. C. Albert has to be one of the greatest followers of Jesus I’ve ever met.
 I met him in India in 2012.
 He was the most open, loving, friendly guy and he had these wonderful stories to tell of adventures with Jesus.
 He has visited and shared the good news of Jesus Christ in nearly 3,000 tribal villages in India.
 He has walked nearly 10,000 miles for Jesus while being chased by tigers and bears and Hindu extremists.
 He is a true adventurer who is fueled by the love of Jesus.